 The following is a recap of my interview with athletic trainer, Kyle Butters.
-Kyle has been a licensed athletic trainer with Aurora Sports Medicine for more than 20 years and is the head athletic trainer at West Bend High Schools.
+Kyle has been a licensed athletic trainer with Aurora Sports Medicine for more than 25 years and is an athletic trainer at West Bend High Schools.
 He received his education from the University of Northern Iowa.

 Kyle offers these tips for preventing and treating sports-related injuries: